anodaram/injective-sdk-ts/packages/token-utils/README.md

-# 🌟 Injective Protocol - TS
+# 🌟 Injective Protocol - Token Utils

-_Access Limitless DeFi Markets with Zero Barriers._

-## ✨ Features
+_Token Utils is a package for querying different data about tokens_
 ---

 ## 📚 Getting Started